Deserve® EDU Cardholder Agreement for Cards issued by Celtic Bank

 Earning Cash Back.

 - You will earn 1% cash back all purchases.
-At the end of each billing period, your cash back will be calculated by multiplying the total amount you spent (minus any returns) by 1% (.01).
+At the end of each billing period, your cash back will be calculated by multiplying the total amount you spent (minus any returns, account fees, and interest charges) by 1% (.01).

 - From time to time, you may receive promotional offers which allow for additional cash back.
 These offers will not be available if your account is closed or delinquent on the date we determine whether you have met the terms of the offer.

-- For purposes of this program, purchases do not include items returned for credit, interest, and account fees.
+- For purposes of this program, purchases do not include items returned for credit, or interest and account fees.

 Redeeming Cash Back.